 Stick to a schedule: Going to bed and getting up at the same time helps some women who are dealing with menopause get better sleep.
 A good schedule helps train your body to wake and sleep at certain times.
 Coupled with other behaviors to promote good sleep, a schedule can be very beneficial.

-Avoid spicy foods and caffeine: Foods with a lot of spice in them or anything that contains a lot of caffeine can easily keep you awake during the best of times.
-But when menopause is making it more difficult to sleep overall, spicy foods and caffeine can contribute to more difficultly in getting to sleep and staying asleep so you can feel well rested during the day.
+Avoid spicy foods and caffeine: Foods with a lot of spice in them or anything that contains caffeine can easily keep you awake during the best of times.
+But when menopause is making it more difficult to sleep overall, spicy foods and caffeine can contribute to difficulty in getting to sleep and staying asleep so you can feel well rested during the day.

 Don’t nap during the day: It’s so tempting to take a nap during the day when you’re tired or not getting good sleep at night.
 But avoid the temptation, as napping can just make it more difficult for your body to fall asleep at night or stay asleep for a longer time.